zicodeng/coding-standards/README.md

 # Web Dev Style Guide
 ## Clarification
 This is just a draft of Formative coding style guide.
 It needs to be discussed and refined.
-You are totally ok to disagree with any part of the guide below
+You are totally ok to disagree with any part of the guide below.
+You are welcome to add more coding style guide to this file

 ## General
 * Indentation